Lumi-supercomputer/lumi-userguide/docs/software/installing/container_wrapper.md

 Note that the python version used by `pip-containerize` is the first python executable find in the path, so it's affected by loading modules.

-**Important:** This python can not be itself container-based as nesting is not possible.
+**Important:** This python cannot be itself container-based as nesting is not possible.

 An additional flag `--slim` argument exists, which will instead use a pre-built minimal python container with a much newer version of python as a base.
-Without the `--slim` flag, the whole host system is available, and with the flag the system installations (i.e /usr, /lib64 ...) are no longer taken from the host, instead coming from within container.
+Without the `--slim` flag, the whole host system is available, and with the flag the system installations (i.e /usr, /lib64 ...) are no longer taken from the host, instead coming from within the container.

 ## Existing containers

-The Lumi container wrapper also provides a tool to generate wrappers for existing containers, so that they can be used transparently (no need to prepend `singularity exec ...`, or modify scripts if switching between containerized versions of tools).
+The LUMI container wrapper also provides a tool to generate wrappers for existing containers, so that they can be used transparently (no need to prepend `singularity exec ...`, or modify scripts if switching between containerized versions of tools).

 ```
 wrap-install -w </path/inside/container> <container> --prefix <install_dir>
 ```
 where `<container>` can be a filepath or any url accepted by singularity (e.g `docker//:` `oras//:` or any other singularity accepted format)
-`-w` needs to be an absolute path (or comma separated list) inside the container.
+`-w` needs to be an absolute path (or comma-separated list) inside the container.
 Wrappers will then be automatically created for the executables in the target directories / for the target path.

-## More complicated example
+## Additional example

 [Example in tool repository](https://github.com/CSCfi/hpc-container-wrapper/blob/master/examples/fftw.md)

 ## How it works

 See the README in the source code repository.
-The source code can be found in the [GitHub repository](https://github.com/CSCfi/hpc-container-wrapper)
+The source code can be found in the [GitHub repository.](https://github.com/CSCfi/hpc-container-wrapper)